bennoH2025/COOLLAB-Community-Nodes/nodes/geometry/3D Shapes/Bob the Blob/Doc & info for Bob the Blob.md

 **📋 Files Included**

 - Bob the Blob.clbnode - The main COOLLAB 3D shape node
+- Bob the Blob.clbnode.presets.json - Preset configurations with 3 animation-ready setups

 **🚀 How to Use**

 *Import the Node:*

-- Download the .clbnode file from this directory
+- Download both files from this directory (necessary files to make it run)
 - Copy the .clbnode file into your COOLLAB Launcher to the Node-directory of the most actual Coollab-Version you find in that
+- as well as the associated preset .json file.

 You can place the file in the category "3D Shapes", means in that named folder in your latest version of Coollab, which you can find in the Launcher.
 In this example, I'm using version "1.4.1 Spout OUT."
 Also note your username (Windows account).
 Here's the example path to organize it under the 3D Shapes: